railsuser2014/openobject-doc-book-en/2/2_6_Comms/2_6_Comms_outlook.rst

 Installing the Outlook plugin
 -----------------------------

-To start, you must install the :mod:`email_interface` module in Open ERP.
+To start, you must extensions.
 It's the same module as used by the Thunderbird extension.
 Don't install it again if it's already there (which it might be because you can use both Outlook and Thunderbird simultaneously to get the same Open ERP functionality – so some of your staff may use one and other may use the other).

-Once you've installed the module all you need is to run the Windows auto-installer \
+Once you've installed the module all you need is to run the Windows auto-installer.
+This module is developed by Axelor (http://axelor.com/ , located in Paris).
-``tiny_outlook_plugin-X.exe``\   where X corresponds to the version number downloaded.
-This file can be found in the list of modules on the official Open ERP site.

 Installation is then automatic.